 - Homeschool High School Health and PE

-Worried about your teen’s future?
-You can help them work through that discovery by downloading a free e-course on Choosing a Career Path.
+If your teen is still unsure of their future, you can help them work through that discovery by downloading a free 4-week e-course on Choosing a Career Path.

 What To Expect When Choosing High School Curriculum

 When choosing high school curriculum for your students, it’s good to know you have options.
 If cost is a factor (which is the case for most families), it helps to have a breakdown of the options you have and how much you can expect each to cost.

 Breakdown of the Different High School Curriculum Options

 - Textbooks: This is probably the most familiar option to new homeschoolers, but plenty of veteran homeschoolers prefer textbooks as well.
 You’ll need student editions and teacher’s editions for each student edition you purchase.
 Some companies make a student version, an answer key version (just like the student’s except it has the answers), and a teacher’s edition with lesson plans.
 Oh, and then there are the quiz and test booklets and accompanying quiz and test answer key booklets.
 Phew!
 You can fully expect to spend several hundred dollars on this option, somewhere in the ballpark of $500-$700, depending on the publisher.
 In addition, you can buy used books and textbooks on Ebay or other book websites.
 Consider also the library as the core of your student’s education and you can teach your high schooler with little or no cost.

 - Virtual School: If your state offers a virtual school option, you might want to take advantage of it because the courses are usually free of charge.
 You won’t have control over the curriculum, but you also won’t have to deal with lesson plans, checking work, keeping track of grades, and more.
 In most virtual school situations, each course has an assigned certified teacher.
 This teacher is your student’s “go-to” person for any questions or situations that arise.